If you’re a homeowner that’s on the fence about selling your home, now is the time to do it.

 The key to creating successful real estate based ads on social media is to focus on targeting.
 If you target your ads correctly, you’ll be able to ensure that they’re reaching the right people.

 You can target by location to make sure that you’re only reaching people in the immediate area.
-Some people prefer to enter their zip code along with zip codes from nearby towns.
+Some people prefer to enter their zip codes along with zip codes from nearby towns.

 It’s also important to consider targeting by income levels.
 Use a mortgage calculator to see what a reasonable income level is for buying your house.